esluyter/ESTimeline/README.md

 The distant goal is that anything you can do in SuperCollider could be sequenced on a visual and editable timeline...

 Note that this is a work in progress and all is subject to revision.

+Also note that because timelines are built to execute user-supplied code they are inherently insecure.
+Before opening timeline files from another source, open them in a text editor to make sure they don't have malicious code. (i.e. treat them just like any other random SC code you are executing for the first time)
 <br />
 <br />
 <details>